Local Outreach Opportunities

 Interfaith Human Services

-Interfaith Human Services (IHS) provides financial assistance for basic needs to qualified residents.
-In addition, IHS operates a free furniture and appliance recyling program and manages the Centre County Fuel Bank.
+Interfaith Human Services (IHS) provides financial assistance for basic needs to qualified Centre County residents.
+In addition, IHS operates a free furniture and appliance recycling program and manages the Centre County Fuel Bank.
 St. Paul’s was one of the founding sponsors of this mission.
 We continue to provide financial support, and many St. Paul’s members are active volunteers with the program.
+Visit the Interfaith Human Services website for more information.

 Out of the Cold Centre County

-St. Paul’s is one of several area churches that takes a turn serving as an emergency overnight shelter when Centre House is full in the winter.
-Volunteers are needed to serve as hosts at check-in and overnight supervisors.
+St. Paul’s is one of several area churches coordinated by Out of the Cold Centre County to serve as an emergency overnight shelter when Centre House is full in the winter.
+Volunteers are needed to serve as hosts at check-in and check-out.
 Monetary and food donations are also accepted.
+To learn more, check out www.ootc3.org or contact Renae Schunk, St. Paul's Director of Care Ministries.

 Park Forest Preschool

-The Park Forest Preschool is a free preschool for children 2-5 years old who are from low-income families that are not affiliated with Penn State or served by Head Start.
-Funded by local congregations, civic organizations, and private donates, sessions are held weekday mornings for in the spring and fall.
-St. Paul’s has been a strong supporter of Park Forest Preschool since its inception, and we continue to provide support by funding a scholarship for a child to attend and coordinating volunteers to drive the children to and from school each day.
+The Park Forest Preschool is a free preschool for children two to five years old from low-income families.
+Funded by local congregations, civic organizations, and private donations, the preschool sessions are held weekday mornings during the school year.
+St. Paul’s has been a strong supporter of Park Forest Preschool since its inception, and we continue to provide support by funding a scholarship for a child to attend.

 Located in Room 203 of the Wesley Building, St. Paul’s Shoe Bank provides NEW shoes to children up to 18 years old whose parents or guardians receive public assistance.
 Founded in 1991, the Shoe Bank now provides approximately 500 pairs of new sneakers a year to children.
-The Shoe Bank is open from 9 AM to noon on Saturdays.
+The Shoe Bank is open from 9:00 am to noon on Saturdays.
 We have about 30 active volunteers, but are always happy to welcome more!
+Please contact Janice Becker for information.